 - Easy Crock Pot Chili Recipe – so easy

-- 4 lbs boneless beef chuck roast trimmed of excess fat, cut into ½ inch chunks
+- 4 pounds boneless beef chuck roast trimmed of excess fat, cut into ½ inch chunks

 - salt & pepper to taste